ID

 type QueryFilmerConnectionFacets {

-rating: [MpaaRatingFacetValue!]!
+rating: [MpaaRatingFacetValue!]

-category: [StringFacetValue!]!
+category: [StringFacetValue!]

 }

-# no coercion: filter: { rating: [facetValue.value] }.
+# the same value it sees in facets, no coercion: filter: { rating: [facetValue.value] }.

 type MpaaRatingFacetValue { value: MpaaRating! count: Int! }